lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ### EDHOC Message Correlation {#ci-edhoc}

 Correlation between EDHOC messages is needed to facilitate the retrieval of protocol state and security context during an EDHOC session.
-It is also helpful for the Responder to get an indication that a received EDHOC message is the beginning of a new session so there is no protocol state or security context to retrieve.
+It is also helpful for the Responder to get an indication that a received EDHOC message is the beginning of a new session, such that no existing protocol state or security context needs to be retrieved.

 Correlation may be based on existing mechanisms in the transport protocol, for example, the CoAP Token may be used to correlate EDHOC messages in a CoAP response and in an associated CoAP request.
 The connection identifiers may also be used to correlate EDHOC messages.